 When you buy gold in the form of American Gold Eagle coins, you buy a piece of history.
 The coins proudly display America's icon of liberty, Lady Liberty, in a design that goes back to Augustus Saint-Gaudens original 1907 design of the Saint-Gaudens Gold Double Eagles.
 The better durability of the coins (especially scratch resistance) is another feature that makes the American Gold Eagles very popular with precious metal investors worldwide.

 The American Gold Eagle coin is minted out of 91.67% pure gold and alloyed with 3% silver and 5.33% copper.
 Bullion coins of this level of purity are also referred to as 22 karat gold coins.
 They are much more durable than the softer 24 karat gold coins.
 By law, the gold that is used to mint Gold American Eagles must have been mined in the United States.
 The American government guarantees the Gold Eagles' weight, metal content and purity.
 American consumers that are investing in gold for their retirements can include the coins in their Individual Retirement Accounts (IRA's).

-The US Mint produces the American Gold Eagles in four different denominations from 1 oz to 1/10 oz with both brilliant uncirculated and proof finishes.
+The US Mint produces the Gold American Eagle coins in four different denominations from 1 oz to 1/10 oz with both brilliant uncirculated and proof finishes.
 The coins have the status of legal tender in the US.
 The American Gold Eagle was also minted in limited numbers with a burnished finish in the same four denominations between 2006 and 2008.
 These burnished coins have a matte-like appearance (which limits light glare) and bear the "W" mint mark for the West Point Mint (proof coins bear the same mint mark).
 Burnished American Eagle gold coins are minted again since 2011 but only as 1 oz coins.